froggercat-work/relay-tutorial/README.md

 ### `npm run storybook`

-This launches the Storybook tool which contains component tests and specifications.
+This launches the Storybook tool which contains component tests and UI specifications.<br/>
+Storybook maintains local snapshot tests as well - see `npm run test`.

+There is a CI/CD process to deploy this repository to [Chromatic](https://www.chromatic.com) to track changes to the UI over time.
+Chromatic also publishes a Storybook instance for each build.

 ## Learn More